Florida man charged after 4 found dead at Canada-US border

 Steve Shand, 47, was charged Thursday with human smuggling after seven Indian nationals were found in the U.S. and the discovery of the bodies, said the U.S. Attorney’s Office for the District of Minnesota.

 Court documents filed Wednesday in support of Shand’s arrest allege one of the people spent a significant amount of money to come to Canada with a fraudulent student visa.

 “The investigation into the death of the four individuals in Canada is ongoing along with an investigation into a larger human smuggling operation of which Shand is suspected of being a part,” John Stanley, a special agent with Homeland Security Investigations, said in court documents.

-According to documents, a U.S. Border Patrol in North Dakota stopped a 15-passenger van just south of the Canadian border on Wednesday.
-Shand was driving and court documents allege he was with two undocumented Indian nationals.
+According to documents, the U.S. Border Patrol in North Dakota stopped a 15-passenger van just south of the Canadian border on Wednesday.
+Shand was driving and court documents allege he was with two Indian nationals.

 Around the same time, court documents said five other people were spotted by law enforcement in the snow nearby.
 The group, who were also Indian nationals, told officers they’d been walking for more than 11 hours outside in frigid conditions.

 A woman stopped breathing several times as she was transported to a hospital.
 Court documents said she will require partial amputation of her hand.
 A man was also hospitalized for frostbite but was later released.